cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/variables.md

     grantedAt: current
 ```

-This allows us to use the same `rbac` configuration for everyone's controllers.
+This allows us to use the same `rbac` configuration for everyone's controllers and it could actually be part of a parent bundle.